qpdf/qpdf/README-windows.txt

 Building with MinGW
 ===================

-QPDF is known to build and pass its test suite with mingw-w64 using the 32-bit and 64-bit compilers from that project (latest version
-tested: 5.3.0) and Microsoft Visual C++ 2015, both 32-bit and 64-bit
-versions.
-MSYS plus ActiveState Perl is required to build as well in order to get make and other related tools.
-While it is possible that Cygwin could be used to build native Windows versions of qpdf, this configuration has not been tested recently.
+QPDF is known to build and pass its test suite with MSYS2 using the 32-bit and 64-bit compilers from that project and Microsoft Visual C++ 2015, both 32-bit and 64-bit versions.
+MSYS2 is required to build as well in order to get make and other related tools.
+See common setup at the top of this file for installation and configuration of MSYS2.

-From your MSYS prompt, run

-  ./config-mingw32

-or

-  ./config-mingw64
+Then, from the suitable 32-bit or 64-bit environment, run

+  ./config-mingw

 and then

   make

-Note that ./config-mingw32 and ./configure-mingw64 just run ./configure with specific arguments, so you can look at it, make adjustments, and manually run configure instead.
+Note that ./config-mingw just runs ./configure with specific arguments, so you can look at it, make adjustments, and manually run configure instead.

 Add the absolute path to the libqpdf/build directory to your PATH.
 Make sure you can run the qpdf command by typing qpdf/build/qpdf and